 The Samaritan Women formally opened our long-term residential facility with a grand ribbon-cutting ceremony.
 This home offers a capacity of up to 14 survivors.
 Here we provide comprehensive care for women with complex trauma as the result of childhood sexual abuse, fatherlessness, poverty, neglect, substance abuse, and the relentless torture of having been sold in the commercial sex industry.
 Our healing program is survivor-centered and trauma-informed in a loving, Christ-centered environment.
 We invest in them through therapeutic care, self-care, relational and life skills, spiritual formation, academic achievement, and vocational training.

-We were blessed with a generous gift from a local philanthropist, which allowed TSW to acquire our second facility.
+We were blessed with a generous gift from a local philanthropist, which allowed The Samaritan Women to acquire our second facility.
 This undisclosed location helped us expand our Continuum of Care model by providing a dedicated environment for our first phase of healing, and also increased our staffing by several new hires.
 This Assessment Program house has a capacity of 6 beds and a 90-120 day length of stay.
 Following successful completion of this phase of our program, a woman moves to our Baltimore location.
 In 2016 we relocated this first phase to an alternative location.